thenderson21/SocketClusterSharp/README.md

-# SocketClusterSharp
+# SocketClusterSharp-Client
-.Net port of the the scalable realtime microframework http://socketcluster.io/
+.Net port of the the scalable realtime microframework http://socketcluster.io/ client.